 Qualifying Food Grade Carriers | Everything You Need To Know

-There thousands upon thousands of food-grade carriers on the roads.
+There are thousands upon thousands of food-grade carriers on the roads.
 How do you know which ones you can trust?
-Whether you the brains behind creating a food or beverage product or a 3PL, some measures should be in place to guarantee safe quality food shipping.
+Whether you the brains behind creating a food or beverage product or a 3PL, some measures should be in place to guarantee safe, quality food shipping.
 At Taylor, we have a developed process that ensures we choose the most suitable carriers every time.
 Sure, sometimes things don’t go according to plan but using a trusted food grade carrier helps minimize potential fallout.
 We examine critical things to look for in a food warehousing provider in our previous blog post.
 In this post, let’s look at things outside of the warehouse, onto the loading dock, and into the trailer as we examine items you should be looking for in a food-grade carrier.

 Carrier authority is the permission carriers need to operate.
 Authority is given out by the Federal Motor Carrier Safety Administration (FMCSA), and there are several different types of authority out there.
 A food-grade carrier should have Motor Carrier of Property authority.
 Carriers can acquire safety through the FMCSA SAFER system.
 This system provides necessary information about the carrier and, more importantly, a safety rating.
 Make sure to stay away from “Conditional” and “Unsatisfactory” ratings.